Miitto/cpp-book/src/pages/memory/arrays.md

 ## What is an Array?

 An array is a collection of elements of the same type, stored in contiguous memory locations.
 The elements are accessed by their index, which is an integer value that represents the position of the element in the array.
 The index of the first element is 0, and the index of the last element is the size of the array minus one.
+This is an inbuilt data structure in C++ that has similar capabilities to the vector in the standard library, however, it is less flexible and more error-prone due to the fact you must manage the memory yourself.
+They do not have any methods, as they are not objects.
+For instance, to emulate the `push_back` method of a vector, you would need to create a new array with a larger size, copy the elements of the old array into the new array, and then add the new element.
+This is why vectors are generally preferred over arrays.

 ## Declaring an Array